 If you put only fiber paper – Thinfire, Papyros, or standard 1mm or 2mm fibre paper – at the bottom, the dripping glass will tear and move it about.
 It also tends to incorporate fibers from the refractory papers into the melt.
 It is best to avoid fibre papers of any kind on the base.
 Using fibre paper around the edges of dams, if you use them, is better than simple kiln washing of the dams.

-If you are going to cut the pot melt up for other uses, there is no need to fire polish as the surface does not matter, only the cleanliness.
+If you are going to cut the pot melt up for other uses, there is no need to fire polish as the surface does not matter, only the cleanliness, and removal of contaminants.

-Another thing to do is to avoid the kiln wash contamination.
+There is another thing you can do to avoid kiln wash contamination.

 It also works very well when you are confining the melt to get a thicker disk.
-Make sure you have kiln washed the sides of the container or dam very well, or it will stick to the sides.
-You will need to grind the kiln wash off the edge of the disk, but this is much easier than grinding it off the bottom.
+Make sure you have kiln washed the sides of the container or dam very well, in addition to 3mm fibre paper arranged so that it is 3mm narrower than the expected final thickness, or any excess glass may stick to the dams.
+The means of arranging the fibre paper around the dams is given here.
+You may need to grind the marks off the edge of the disk, but this is much easier than grinding it off the bottom.